Leeds-Beckett-Engineering/lessons_elec/Explanations/Semi/AmpAtten.md

 ### Decibels{ #sec:xtocid15698974 }

-In its simplest form, an amplifier\'s _gain_ is a ratio of output over input.
+In its simplest form, an amplifier's _gain_ is a ratio of output over input.
 Like all ratios, this form of gain is unitless.
 However, there is an actual unit intended to represent gain, and it is called the _bel_.

 As a unit, the bel was actually devised as a convenient way to represent power _loss_ in telephone system wiring rather than _gain_ in amplifiers.
-The unit\'s name is derived from Alexander Graham Bell, the famous Scottish inventor whose work was instrumental in developing telephone systems.
+The unit's name is derived from Alexander Graham Bell, the famous Scottish inventor whose work was instrumental in developing telephone systems.
 Originally, the bel represented the amount of signal power loss due to resistance over a standard length of electrical cable.
 Now, it is defined in terms of the common (base 10) logarithm of a power ratio (output power divided by input power):

 $$A_{P(\text{ratio})} = \frac{P_{output}}{P_{input}}$$